Snehasis4321/appwrite-cloud-node-fcm-push-template/README.md

 ### POST /

-Send a push notification to a user.
+Use this endpoint to send notification to a single user, by providing a single device token of specific user.

 **Parameters**